 LPC members are at the heart of local community pharmacy planning and in a position to make policies and decisions to benefit contractors.
 They also have opportunities to make representations at a national level on behalf of the contractors they represent.

-If that sounds like something you wish to be a part of, then please read our guide to find out more:
+If that sounds like something you wish to be a part of, then please read the guide below to find out more.